 - International human rights issues

-The bilateral agreement between China and Switzerland on the illegal export and restitution of cultural property (signed in 2013) contributes significantly to this increase in cultural exchanges.
+The 2013 bilateral agreement between China and Switzerland on the illicit import, export and repatriation of cultural goods has been instrumental in boosting cultural exchanges.

 Swiss nationals in China